khushal0944/Pastr-Online_Clipboard/README.md

 ### 1. Save Text
 1. Navigate to the **Save Text** tab.
 2. Enter your text in the input box.
+3. Use the transformation options (uppercase, lowercase, capitalize).
-3. Click the **Save Text** button.
+4. Click the **Save Text** button.
-4. A unique 4-digit ID will be generated.
+5. A unique 4-digit ID will be generated.
 Use this ID to retrieve your text later.

 ### 2. Retrieve Text
 1. Navigate to the **Retrieve Text** tab.